 Here's why I feel these cannot be angels but must be men as it seems (although glorified men).

 - It says they are elders — I cannot find the word ever applied to angels.
-This makes sense since angels apparently are all the same age anyway, created together in the beginning.
+This makes sense since angels don't age and probably are all the same age anyway, created together in the beginning.

-- They sit on thrones and wear crowns — Again you never will find an angel wearing a crown or destined to rule as the thrones imply.
-On the other hand we are told throughout the Bible that the righteous shall inherit and rule the earth (Rev 2:26-27; 3:21; 5:10; 20:4; Mt 19:28; 1Co 6:2-3; 2Tim 2:12), including the twelve apostles sitting on twelve thrones ruling each of the twelve tribes (Lk 22:30).
+- They sit on thrones and wear crowns — Again, you never will find an angel wearing a crown or destined to rule as the thrones imply.
+On the other hand, we are told throughout the Bible that the righteous shall inherit and rule the earth (Rev 2:26-27; 3:21; 5:10; 20:4; Mt 19:28; 1Co 6:2-3; 2Tim 2:12), including the twelve apostles sitting on twelve thrones ruling each of the twelve tribes (Luke 22:30).

-Ok, we've established that they are men.
-But are they really 24 men or are they representative somehow of all of the righteous who had died up to this point and taken up to heaven?
-Well, the problem with that idea is that Scripture teaches people do not go to heaven immediately when they die, but they must wait until later to "rise", that is, be resurrected.
-Even the righteous prophet Daniel was told he would sleep in the grave from which he would only rise at the end of the age to receive his reward:
+The problem with that idea is that Scripture teaches people do not go to heaven immediately when they die.
+They must wait until later to "rise," that is, be resurrected.
+Even the righteous prophet Daniel was told he would sleep in the grave until the end of the age when he would rise to receive his reward:

 Daniel 12:13 As for you, go your way till the end.
 You will rest, and then at the end of the days you will rise to receive your allotted inheritance.